no-chris/chord-symbol/CONTRIBUTING.md

-Many thanks for reading this and considering contributing to this project.
+Many thanks for reading this and considering contributing to this project, this is fantastic!

 - full unit tests suite must be passing: `npm test`
 - 100% code coverage must be maintained